WaveBeans/wavebeans/docs/user/exe/readme.md

 val overseer = LocalOverseer(outputs)
 ```

-3. Invoke `eval()` function of the created overseer object specifying the desired sample rate, i.e. 44100Hz, it returns the list of [Future](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/Future.html) objects that allows you to wait for results, one Future correspond to one output.
+3. Invoke `eval()` function of the created overseer object specifying the desired sample rate as a [Float number](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-float/index.html), i.e. 44100Hz, it returns the list of [Future](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/Future.html) objects that allows you to wait for results, one Future correspond to one output.
 The easiest way would just to wait for all futures to resolve.
 You may check the results, as future object returns (when `get()` function is called) the boolean value, which is true if the output was evaluated successfully.

 ```kotlin
 overseer.eval(44100.0f).all { it.get() }